North Waziristan Agency: Geography

-The agency was bounded on the north and east by the Districts of Kohat and Bannu, and on the south by the Shaktu stream, from the point where it enters Bannu to Shuidar at its head.
-From Shuidar the boundary followed the eastern watershed of the Shawal valley as far as Drenashtar Sar, and then ran north-east along the Durand Line to Kohisar in the country of the Kabul Khel Wazīrs and Biland Khel.
+The agency was bounded on the west and northwest by Afghanistan, to the northeast by the Districts of Kohat, to the east by Bannu, on the south by South Waziristan Agency, now Upper South Waziristan District and Lower South Waziristan District.
+The boundary with South Waziristan Agency ran westward along the Shaktu stream, from the point where it enters Bannu upstream to Shuidar at its head.
+From Shuidar the boundary followed the eastern watershed of the Shawal valley as far as Drenashtar Sar, where it met Afghanistan.
+From there, the border with Afghanistan ran north-east along the Durand Line to Kohisar in the country of the Kabul Khel Wazīrs and Biland Khel.

+In 1919 the western and northern borders, the Durand Line, were re-affirmed by the Afghan government with the signing of the Treaty of Rawalpindi, which ended the Third Anglo-Afghan War.
+However, following the Saur Revolution in 1978, Afghanistan again claimed all of Waziristan.

 The Agency therefore encompassed four broad and fertile valleys.
 To the north lay the Lower Kurram Valley, situated between the upper reaches of the Kurram River and Bannu District.
-Adjacent to it was the Kaitu Valley, followed by Daurset in the Tochi Valley—which was the most open and agriculturally rich of the four.
+Adjacent to it was the Kaitu Valley, followed by Daurset in the Tochi Valley — which was the most open and agriculturally rich of the four.
 To the south stretched the Khaisora Valley.

-Between the Kaitu and Tochi valleys lay two arid plains: the Sheratulla and, further north near Miranshah, the Dande—each covering roughly 30 square miles.
+Between the Kaitu and Tochi valleys lay two arid plains: the Sheratulla and, further north near Miranshah, the Dande — each covering roughly thirty square miles.
 Another plateau, known as the Spereragha, smaller but similar in character to the Sheratulla, was located between the Kurram and Kaitu valleys.

 Apart from these exceptions, the valleys were divided by high, barren hills.
-The highest point in the region was Shuidar, rising to 11,000 feet at the western end of the Khaisora Valley.
+The highest point in the region was Shuidar, rising to almost 11,000 feet at the western end of the Khaisora Valley.
 These hills were primarily composed of Eocene-era sandstone and conglomerate, interspersed with prominent limestone outcrops.
 Their surfaces were layered with loose, friable soil that, during floods, washed into the streams and enriched the valley floors with fertile silt.

 The lowlands were prone to malaria and generally unhealthy from August through October.
 During the summer, people would migrate to the Shuidar highlands, where the climate was quite pleasant.